itsjordanmuller/50-in-50-html-css-javascript/README.md

 ##### What I Learned/Key Takeaways

-1. **Dynamic User Interfaces:** This project deepened my understanding of creating interfaces that respond to user input, a key skill in front-end development.
+1. **Dynamic User Interfaces:** This project deepened my understanding of creating interfaces that respond to user input.
 2. **CSS Variables:** Using CSS variables for styling was a practical lesson in maintaining a consistent design theme and simplifying style changes.
 3. **Event Handling in JavaScript:** Implementing button click events and managing element classes based on these events was a valuable exercise in JavaScript event handling.
 4. **Progress Indication Techniques:** Designing a step-by-step progress indicator was a great way to learn how to visually guide users through multi-step processes.